radityar21/script-gather-resources-same-account/README.md

 # script-gather-resources-same-account

-This script used python to run in same account.
-It will needs necessary IAM policy in order to run the script.
+This script uses Python and runs in the same account.
+It requires the necessary IAM policy in order to execute properly.